-Tip: Drinks or points are offered to Elite IHG Rewards Club members (Gold, Platinum, and Spire).
-I now cheekily enquire how many drinks they are offering.
-If it's two, then the drinks are worth more than the points.
+Drinks or points are offered on arrival to Elite IHG Rewards Club members (Gold, Platinum, and Diamond).

-Being given a free room upgrade always gets a stay off to a good start.
+Being given a free room upgrade always gets a hotel stay off to a good start.
 We were very happy to be allocated an executive room on the top floor.

 Room 607 was at the end of the corridor on the top floor.
 It appeared from the corridor to be a big room, although I was a bit puzzled by a doorway a little further along.
-The room was made up of three distinct areas:
+The room was made up of three areas:

 - The Lounge.